DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 Minecraft is written in Java.<br>
 This setup is using [itzg](https://github.com/itzg/docker-minecraft-server) maintend docker image.
-Specificly [Purpur](https://purpurmc.org/docs/) version which is fork of [paper](https://www.spigotmc.org/wiki/what-is-spigot-craftbukkit-bukkit-vanilla-forg/).
+Specificly [Purpur](https://purpurmc.org/docs/) version which is a fork of [paper](https://www.spigotmc.org/wiki/what-is-spigot-craftbukkit-bukkit-vanilla-forg/).
 Few plugings are used which allow to host multiple worlds on the same server.<br>
 Also [docker-rcon-web-admin](https://github.com/itzg/docker-rcon-web-admin)